-You can now press and hold the Menu button on your MPC X, MPC Live or MPC Touch and press a pad to select a menu mode.
+You can now press and hold the Menu button on your MPC hardware and press a pad to select a menu mode.
 The pads follow the 4x4 layout of the Mode Menu.

 Pad Perform Mode: Chromatic Type

 You can now use Pad Perform Mode to set the pads to follow a chromatic layout.
 When the Chromatic type is selected, each pad is assigned a note, ascending by one semitone with each pad.
 Pads with notes in the key determined by the Scale will be lit, while pads with notes between the scale degrees will be unlit.